 In case you're seeking the ability to change the roles and capabilities quickly, then the User Role Editor is worth a try.
 The plugin helps in managing several user roles and capabilities of a WordPress website.
 Most importantly, it enables site owners to change the user capabilities in just a few clicks.

 => Add or remove roles/capabilities.

 => Restrict users from viewing the content of any particular user role.

 => Help in assigning multiple capabilities to users at the same time.

 It is listed under "WordPress" > "WordPress Role Manager Plugins".
 The author name is Vladimir Garagulya.
-It is available at WordPress Plugin Repository.
-More than 6,289,653 users are downloaded this already.
-It was first get available on March 22, 2010.
-It was last get upgraded on June 05, 2018.
+The name of the publisher is WordPress Plugin Repository.
+It was first get published on March 22, 2010.
+It was last get updated on September 20, 2022.

 If you're running a multi-user blog and would want better control over extending the user, role and capabilities for the blog, then Members plugin is the right choice for you.
 The plugin comes with everything that will help you perform the function of managing roles in the most efficient manner possible.

 => Allows to build a role by cloning current role.

 => Gives you ability to make your site and feeds entirely private.